-Given that I work from home, I have to make my decisions mainly based on performance and my needs.
+Given that I work from home, I have to make my decisions based on performance and my needs.
 It's important that to be able to replace any component as my needs change.
 I also need a resistant, portable, and reliable computer that won't constantly crash.
 While I use a PC, there are a number of Apple products that have caught my eye as a replacement.

-Some people find the MacBook Pro quite heavy and can sometimes take its time when opening programmes.
+Some people find the MacBook Pro quite heavy and can sometimes take its time when opening programs.
 I would personally opt for a second-hand MacBook Air.
 You can get older models for half the average price.
 They're also very light and easy to transport.

-Professional Budgets v.
-Personal Budgets
+Professional Budgets V. Personal Budgets

 Of course, you may need cloud storage (with some services offering up to 1Tb of storage).
-Computers for professionals range between £500 and £2,000 on average.
+Computers for professionals range between $700 and $2,800 on average.

 How much are you willing to spend?

-The Average Costs of IT Components
+The Average Costs Of IT Components

-- PCs with a screen, keyboard, tower, and mouse
+PCs with a screen, keyboard, tower, and mouse

-- Accessories like speakers
+Accessories like speakers